Debbie Wood

 Michael Shankland

-Michael Shankland is a Director for the KBRH Health Foundation Board and a member of the Finance & Investment Committee and Ambassador Committee.
-Mike has a diverse career background, having worked in banking and government before transitioning to real estate three years ago.
+Michael Shankland is a Director for the KBRH Health Foundation Board and Chair of the Finance & Investment Committee.
+Mike has a diverse career background, having worked in banking and government before transitioning to real estate four years ago.
 He is currently a REALTOR® with RE/MAX All Pro Realty, where he helps people buy and sell properties in the Kootenays.
 His interest in houses and real estate investments began in 2018, but it was the pandemic that prompted him to pursue a career change.
 The right opportunity arose, and he feels fortunate to have found his calling.

 Mike values honesty, integrity, and direct communication.
 He believes in calling things as they are, learning from mistakes, and earning trust through consistent actions.
 Born and raised in Trail, Mike has deep roots in the community and feels a strong connection to KBRH.
 Mike is excited to give back to the community that has given him so much by supporting the Foundation’s efforts to deliver better healthcare close to home.
 Outside of work, Mike enjoys traveling and a variety of outdoor activities such as golf, tennis, and hiking.